 Clutter loss

-As elaborated in our contribution PT1_CG4G(22)007, due to the lack of exact information regarding vegetation/forest areas and other obstacles along the propagation path, the use of the clutter loss model in Rec.
+Due to the lack of exact information regarding vegetation/forest areas and other obstacles along the propagation path, the use of the clutter loss model in Rec.
 ITU-R P.2108 is a good compromise to account for the additional attenuation due to vegetation and/or other objects.
 In this study, the clutter losses for terrestrial paths are calculated in accordance with Rec.
 ITU-R P.2108-1 using a fixed percentage of locations equal to 50% on at least one end of the propagation path (resulting in a clutter loss of ~30.78 dB when the separation distance is larger than ~3km, in line with the characterization of the clutter in urban scenario).
 It is noted that this Recommendation indicates that statistical models can be applied for urban and suburban clutter loss modelling, so they cannot be applied for the rural scenario.
 These models should be used when the characteristics of the radio path, such as the height of buildings and the depth of vegetation, are not well known.

 TDD and Network loading factors